solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 Here I must go even further and point out the biggest mistake of all criticism dealing with external perceptions: it exists therein, that one criticizes observations of third parties before one has seen the obervation-object of the objector.

+And to return to the present case, I at the least insist that from hereon, controlled cuts shall be performed on Knyahynia.

 ...